DavisStanko/Discord-Bot/README.md

 ## Usage

 This bots list of commands changes often.
-To see a complete list, send !help in the discord server.
+To see a complete list, send !help in a channel the bot has permission to respond in.

 ## Hosting